 Smaller, well-positioned units

 Because they are short-term, it’s common for corporate rental units to be smaller than traditional apartments.
-If you have a building with smaller, studio-sized units that’s strategically positioned, you may be able to reap the highest possible return on your investment by converting the building into corporate housing.
+If you have a building with smaller, studio-sized units that are strategically positioned, you may be able to reap the highest possible return on your investment by converting the building into corporate housing.

 High-end tenant demographic